Graduate Record Examination

 Required: personal information, application information, educational background, test information (self-reported), employment/residence information, financial support, applicant statements 1 & 2, and recommendations

 In Applicant Statement please describe your immediate and long-term research and career interests.

 Optional: all other fields or application materials are optional, but will not be taken into consideration if submitted.
-A writing sample is not required.
+Please do not submit a writing sample.

 |Application Fee||Fees vary based on applicant status.
 For information, visit the Graduate School's application fee page.|

 Unofficial transcripts or academic records should be uploaded directly into the online application.
 Please do not mail in paper copies of your transcripts, there is no need for official transcripts for initial review.

 If you are admitted, the University will then request official copies of any degree-granting transcripts.
 Applicants will receive instructions on how to submit official documents after they are admitted.

 |Letters of Recommendation||